revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/JavaBasics.md

 ---

-74. Are you able to store integers in an array?
+72. Can you store integers in an array?

 <details><summary><b> Show Answer</b></summary>